SoftBankRoboticsTraining/choregraphe-training-qichat-examples-project/1_Intro_To_QiChat/README.md

-This single exercise is used throughought the Introduction to QiChat section.
+This simple dialog topic exercise is used throughought the Introduction to QiChat section.
 It establishes what QiChat is, what it’s not, what it generally looks like, and demonstrates some basic concepts about how it works.